muhammadanaswayanad/crm_stage_subcategory/README.md

 - Extends `crm.lead` with a `sub_stage_id` field
 - Uses JavaScript to intercept kanban drag-and-drop events
 - Overrides write method to show wizard on stage changes

+## Debugging

+The module includes a debugging interface for administrators:

+1. Access the debug interface at `/crm_stage_subcategory/debug`
+2. You can test the substage wizard functionality for any lead and stage combination
+3. Detailed logs are available in the Odoo server log with the `[SUBSTAGE]` prefix
 - Supports active/inactive status and default selection
 - Provides helpful error messages with available options